munificent/game-programming-patterns/book/component.markdown

 ## See Also

-*   This pattern goes hand in hand with the <a class="pattern" href="structure-of-arrays">Structure of Arrays</a> pattern.
+*   This pattern goes hand in hand with the <a class="pattern" href="data-locality.html">Data Locality</a> pattern.
     Components split a monolithic object into separate smaller objects for each domain being used.
-If you get all of the components of the same type and put them in an array, now you've got them laid out in memory just the way the Structure of Arrays pattern needs to improve your game's performance.
+If you get all of the components of the same type and put them in an array, now you've got them laid out in memory in the most efficient way for your CPU to read them.

     This is a rare hat trick in architecture: your code is both more maintainable *and* faster.